MicrosoftDocs/azure-stack-docs/azure-managed-lustre/customer-managed-encryption-keys.md

 ---

-# Use customer-managed encryption keys with Azure Managed Lustre (Preview)
+# Use customer-managed encryption keys with Azure Managed Lustre

 You can use Azure Key Vault to control ownership of the keys used to encrypt your data while it's stored in the Azure Managed Lustre file system.
 This article explains how to use customer-managed keys for data encryption with Azure Managed Lustre.